Mehnaz Jamil

 'Minaret' of the Mind: Reimagining healing spaces through Islamic architectural design principles in Ladysmith.

-Mixed-Use and Healthcare
+Mixed-use and Healthcare